Carreau/phd-dissertation/parts/part2.rst

 =========
 ..
 3

-Human profilin is expressed by competent cell and purified in our laboratory as in `Carvalho2013a`.
-Profilin is conserved at 4°C for a few month and on ice for daily use.
+Human profilin is expressed by competent cells and purified in our laboratory as described in `Carvalho2013a`.
+Profilin is conserved at 4°C for a few month and keep on ice for daily use.

 ..
 Wild-type human profilin in pMW expression vector is transformed into Rosetta